nikitcha/ceebios-pdfdoi/README.md

 - Annotated the text manually using the front end
 - Extract DOI data using the Crossref and Unpaywall APIs given the annotated reference titles

+Note: Front end has only been tested in Microsoft Edge browser.

 ## Dependencies
 - Enable WSL on Windows [link](https://windowsloop.com/enable-wsl-windows-10-home/#:~:text=Steps%20to%20Enable%20WSL%20on%20Windows%2010%20Home,files%20and%20enables%20the%20feature.%20More%20items...%20)